guzba/sunny/README.md

 Taking inspiration from [jsony](https://github.com/treeform/jsony), Sunny supports calling custom `fromJson` and `toJson` hooks for types where you need more control than field tags provide.

 For the example below lets imagine that `Example.data` holds binary data.
 Binary data does not mix with JSON since JSON which must be UTF-8 encoded.
-By implementing custom `fromJson` and `toJson` procs, the binary data can be transparently base64 encoded/decoded making it perfectly save for JSON.
+By implementing custom `fromJson` and `toJson` procs, the binary data can be transparently base64 encoded/decoded making it perfectly safe for JSON.

 ```nim
 import sunny, std/base64